dlepaux/mithril-isomorphic-kitstarter/README.md

 ## <a name="todo"></a> TODO

-- Testing dynamic routes for show resources
+- Testing dynamic routes for show resources OK
-- Testing dynamic routes for show pages
+- Testing dynamic routes for show pages OK
 - SPA optimize for only one request per load
 - Add jQuery
+- Use Jade for templation + lazy loading templates
 - Fb-Flo server preconfigured

 ## <a name="thanks"></a> Thanks